ryushokawamura/chat-space/README.md

 ### Association
 - has_many :posts
 - has_many :users
-- has_many :groups_users,  through:  :users
+- has_many :users,  through:  :groups_users

 ## groups_usersテーブル